10varun17/spam_classifier/README.md

 • Interactive Prediction: You can input any email text and the model will predict if it is spam.

 <h1>Table of Contents</h1>
-→ Project Overview
-→ Dataset
-→ Installation
-→ Usage
-→ Model Evaluation
-→ Further Improvements
-→ Contributing
-→ License
+Project Overview &rarr; Dataset &rarr; Installation &rarr; Usage &rarr; Model Evaluation &rarr; Further Improvements &rarr; Contributing &rarr; License

 <h1>Dataset</h1>